-Andrea Renda – Senior Research Fellow and Head of Global Governance, Regulation, Innovation & Digital Economy at the Center of European Policy Studies (CEPS) – publishes an analysis of the European Commission’s plans to make the digital economy fit for Europe.
-He argues that the Digital Compass will be crucial in achieving Europe’s digital sovereignty, but needs a variety of adjustments.
+Andrea Renda – Senior Research Fellow and Head of Global Governance, Regulation, Innovation & Digital Economy at the Center of European Policy Studies (CEPS) – published an analysis of the European Commission’s plans to make the digital economy fit for Europe.
+He describes how the Digital Compass plays a crucial role in achieving Europe’s digital sovereignty but needs various adjustments.
 These include a more nuanced approach to connectivity since 5G technologies seem to be cost-effective only in a subset of use cases, more efforts in the development of “Personal Information Management Systems”, and clearer rules for the governance of future data spaces.
 Finally, Renda argues for effective coherence between policy files to make the best out of enforcement provisions.

 A first look at the 2030 Digital Compass: the European Commission presented its long term (10 year) strategy for shaping the digital transformation in Europe.
 In this post we take a first critical look at the Commission's ambitions.

-Friends of Europe – a Brussels-based, pro-EU think tank – publishes a reaction to the Commission communication.
-They argue an overall lack of ambition in the strategy which appears to be vague and unattainable in terms of target reaching.
+Friends of Europe – a Brussels-based, pro-EU think tank – published a reaction to the Commission's communication.
+They argue an overall lack of ambition in the strategy, which appears to be vague and unattainable in terms of target reaching.
 In particular, the 20% microprocessor manufacturing target is described as unrealistic.
 They advocate for a change of approach where the Commission’s compass can be developed into an actual roadmap for the digital decade.

 We submit our feedback as part of the Commission’s the Roadmap for Communication on a Europe’s digital decade: 2030 digital targets for consultation.
 We present three high-level observations on the need to keep into account societal outcomes in the Commission’s strategy for the digital decade.
 Second, we emphasize the importance of incorporating public digital infrastructure at the center of the strategy in order to achieve digital sovereignty goals which reflect European rules and values.
 Finally, we highlight the need to include access rights in the proposed Charter of Digital principles.